jlboygenius/ESP-Home-Serta-Bed-Control/README.md

 3: Upload the ESPBedController.h to the /config/esphome directory

-4: Edit the YAML and paste in the ESPBedController.yaml code
+4: Edit the YAML and paste in the ESPBedController.yaml code.
+(Make sure to update for your board type, platform, and wifi credentials)

 5: Upload!

 Hardware:
 You'll need a CC2500 chip.
 (CC2500 IC Wireless RF Transceiver 2.4G Module).
 These are available on ebay and amazon for a few dollars.
-They are small, so be good at soldering.
+They are small, so you'll need to be good at soldering.
 If there is no PCB antenna, you can attach a short (2inch) peice of wire to the antenna hole.
 Attach to ESP32.
 SPI Pins are defined in the ESPBedController.h file:

-#define SCK_PIN 12
+SCK_PIN 12

-#define MISO_PIN 14
+MISO_PIN 14

-#define MOSI_PIN 13
+MOSI_PIN 13

-#define CS_PIN 27
+CS_PIN 27

+3.3V

+Ground

-This code will setup 8 switches in Home Assistant.
-These turning on each switch will send the command.
+This project will setup 8 switches in Home Assistant.
+Turning on each switch will send the command.
 The switches turn themselves off when the command is complete.

 For a more complete explaination of how this works and what controls are supported check out my previous project: